ianrastall/text-utils/books/ada/book-ada-04.md

 - Leaving out blank lines around code fences in documentation literals—tools such as Markdownlint expect the spacing illustrated in this chapter when you prepare design notes or coding standards.

+### 4.2.4 Practice Drill

+1. Rename three identifiers from a legacy subsystem to follow the PascalCase and snake_case conventions described above.
+What readability improvements do you notice during code review?
+2. Write a short Ada snippet that demonstrates both a legal and an illegal use of a reserved word inside an identifier.
+What diagnostic does GNAT emit on the illegal case?
+3. Construct a record declaration using named associations (`=>`) and annotate each delimiter with comments to reinforce its role.

 ## 4.3 Numeric Literals